redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Property|Description
 ---|---
 Unique ID|operator-install-status-no-privileges
-Description|The operator is not installed with privileged rights.
-Test passes if clusterPermissions is not present in the CSV manifest or is present with no resourceNames under its rules.
+Description|Checks whether the operator needs access to Security Context Constraints.
+Test passes if clusterPermissions is not present in the CSV manifest or is present with no RBAC rules related to SCCs.
 Suggested Remediation|Ensure all the CNF operators have no privileges on cluster resources.
 Best Practice Reference|https://test-network-function.github.io/cnf-best-practices-guide/#cnf-best-practices-cnf-operator-requirements
 Exception Process|No exceptions